Gluten Free Potsticker recipe

 • 1 teaspoon minced fresh ginger

-• ½ teaspoon fine kosher salt
+• 1 ½ teaspoon fine sea or kosher salt

-Neutral oil for frying like avocado or vegetable oil
+About 2 or 3 tablespoons neutral oil for frying like avocado or vegetable oil

-4. I usually use a piece of wax or parchment paper so that the dough does not stick to the tortilla press.
-Sprinkle some cornstarch on either side of the dough, place the dough on the wax paper, fold the wax paper over, and then use the tortilla press to flatten out the dough.
-You can also roll between plastic until very thin.
+8. Sprinkle some cornstarch or tapioca flour on either side of the dough, place the dough on the wax or parchment paper, fold the paper over, and then use the tortilla press to flatten out the dough.
 Place on plate or cutting board.
 Roll out 6 at a time.

-8. If you have leftover meat, roll into little meatballs and cook in a non-stick pan until brown on each side and cooked through.
+13. If you have leftover meat, roll into little meatballs and cook in a non-stick pan until brown on each side and cooked through.

 Leave a Reply